status-im/clicks-counter/README.md

 It exposes just 2 calls:

-* `PUT /click` - Increments the counter by 1 and returns current count.
+* `PUT /clicks/:id` - Bumps the counter by 1 and returns current count for ID.
+* `GET /clicks/:id` - Returns the JSON with clicks count for the ID.
-* `GET /clicks` - Returns the JSON with clicks count.
+* `GET /clicks` - Returns the JSON with all the clicks counts.

 # Requirements